benvaljean/benvaljean.github.io/_posts/2009-08-20-Monitoring_Exchange_2007_using_Nagios.markdown

             command_line $USER1$/check_nt -H $HOSTADDRESS$ -p 12489 -v COUNTER -d SHOWALL -l "\\\\MSExchange Database(Information Store)\\Database Page Fault Stalls/sec","Ex DB Page Fault stalls / sec: %.f" -w 1 -c 3
     }

+#### Version Buckets

+Version buckets are the number of uncommitted changes in memory that have yet to be written to the log.
+In general this can go up to 12000 and not be a problem but it is best to get a base-line and then adjust the thresholds accordingly.
+A high value could be due to a large attachment being sent or an IO bottleneck.

     define service {
             use                     generic-service
             hostgroup_name          ex-be-servers